roc-lang/rbt/docs/adrs/001-the-lowest-common-denominator-of-job-isolation.md

 Decisions:

-- The base requirements for rbt are that it:
+- rbt will set two targets for build isolation:
-  - Run a reasonably isolated build on all supported operating systems
+  - We should run a reasonably isolated build on all supported operating systems without any special configuration or permissions.
-  - Run without requiring elevated privileges, but optionally do nicer things if privileged actions are availble (e.g. launching a container.)
+  - We can optionally do nicer things if privileged actions are availble (e.g. launching a container.)

 - For process isolation, the lowest common denominator isolation levels are:
   - For the environment, an empty environment.